 Your Book Requests - Selecting the Books Yourself

 Browse through our catalogs or call us to request specific titles, authors, or topics.
 Ordered books are added to your personal request list.
 There is no limit to the number of requests on your request list.
 You should keep plenty of requests on file with us so that your selections are waiting to replace read items as they are returned.
 Quota of books: You set the number of books sent to you for each active medium (digital cartridge, Braille, etc.) by establishing a quota, which can be raised or lowered at any given time.
 If you would like to have 12 books checked out to you at any given time, then your book quantity would be set at 12.
 Your quota includes all books in transit as well as those in your possession.
 Please note: your quota cannot be raised if you have overdue books.
-Due to supply and budget concerns, quotas for digital cartridges are limited to 5 or fewer.

 Books Selected for You